 For UTSD, these include:

 - Operating and maintaining an expensive, complex, and continuously aging plant and collection system infrastructure,

 - Planning for additions and modifications to that infrastructure to be in a position to both serve a growing customer base and meet the requirements of an ever-changing regulatory environment in the most economically feasible manner,

 - Establishing a long-term financial plan to fund timely implementation of plant and collection system infrastructure additions and modifications, while providing safe, reliable customer service at the lowest possible cost,

 - Hiring, developing, and retaining a highly competent staff/workforce, and providing that workforce with the training, tools, and support they need to accomplish the required work.
-This allows UTSD to offer efficient, cost effective wastewater collection and treatment service to the Estes Valley.
+This allows UTSD to offer efficient, cost-effective wastewater collection and treatment services to the Estes Valley.